MEDICATION-USE SAFETY PHARMACY RESIDENT GOALS (PGY2)

 TEACHING CERTIFICATE PROGRAM

-Residents enrolled into the program will have the option to be included in the Loma Linda University School of Pharmacy Teaching Certificate Program.
+Residents enrolled into the program will be included in the Loma Linda University School of Pharmacy (LLUSP) Teaching Certificate Program.
+If the resident already completed a Teaching Certificate program as a PGY1 resident, he or she will have the option of being included in the LLUSP Teaching Certificate Program.
 The goal of the program is to provide participants the experience and guidance necessary to understand and apply current educational issues in pharmacy education.
 In order to earn the certificate, each participant must meet the following requirements:

 1. Attend the teaching seminars